nussl/nussl/documentation/getting_started/audio_signal_stft.rst

 But the next time we do an STFT, we'll have the default parameters again.
 And *furthermore*, any other code that calls ``signal1.sift()`` (like, ``nussl.Repet``) will use the default parameters.

-If we want to have these settings saved for the life of this ``AudioSignal`` object, we have to set them in ``signal1``'s ``StftParams`` object, at ``signal1.stft_params``.
+If we want to have these settings saved for the life of this :class:`AudioSignal`: object, we have to set them in ``signal1``'s ``StftParams`` object, at ``signal1.stft_params``.

 >>> signal1 = nussl.AudioSignal(input_file_path)